Vladimir Mayakovsky: Death

 On 12 April 1930, Mayakovsky was seen in public for the last time: he took part in a discussion at the Sovnarkom meeting concerning the proposed copyright law.
-On 14 April 1930, his current partner, actress Veronika Polonskaya, upon leaving his flat, heard a shot behind the closed door.
+On 14 April 1930, his partner at the time, actress Veronika Polonskaya heard a shot behind the closed door upon leaving his flat.
 She rushed in and found the poet lying on the floor; he had apparently shot himself through the heart.
 The handwritten death note read: "To all of you.
 I die, but don't blame anyone for it, and please do not gossip.
 The deceased disliked that sort of thing terribly.
 Mother, sisters, comrades, forgive me – this is not a good method (I do not recommend it to others), but there is no other way out for me.
 Lily – love me.
 Comrade Government, my family consists of Lily Brik, mama, my sisters, and Veronika Vitoldovna Polonskaya.
 If you can provide a decent life for them, thank you.
 Give the poem I started to the Briks.
 They'll sort them out."
 The 'unfinished poem' in his suicide note read, in part: "And so they say – "the incident dissolved" / the love boat smashed up / on the dreary routine. / I'm through with life / and [we] should absolve / from mutual hurts, afflictions and spleen."
 Mayakovsky's funeral on 17 April 1930, was attended by around 150,000, the third largest event of public mourning in Soviet history, surpassed only by those of Vladimir Lenin and Joseph Stalin.
 He was interred at the Moscow Novodevichy Cemetery.